Recent developments with this initiative

 2013 progress update on Greenest City Action Plan

-July 9, 2013 – Vancouver City Council received an update today on the Greenest City Action Plan (GCAP), and heard that the City has achieved a four per cent reduction in greenhouse gas emissions since 2007, while Vancouver’s economy and population both grew significantly.
+July 9, 2013 – Vancouver City Council received an annual progress update on the implementation of the Greenest City Action Plan.
+Council heard that the City has achieved a four per cent reduction in greenhouse gas emissions since 2007, while Vancouver’s economy and population both grew significantly.

 Funding approved to upgrade the walking and cycling network